-The DeltaShift strategy is a managed call writing program for investors who hold concentrated stock positions or equity or ETF portfolios.
-The DeltaShift strategy seeks to improve expected performance through the sale of equity or equity index call options.
+The DeltaShift and Custom Core® Buy-Write strategies are managed call writing programs for investors who hold concentrated stock positions or equity or ETF portfolios.
+The strategies seek to improve expected performance through the sale of equity or equity index call options.
 Portfolio volatility is reduced in exchange for the willingness to limit upside profit potential.
 Notwithstanding the strategy's objective, a sharp appreciation of a call option's underlying over a period of time may result in significant losses that could require the sale of some or all of the portfolio's shares or require for significant cash to be contributed to the portfolio to avoid the sale of such shares.
 A sharp appreciation can result from various causes including but not limited to: (i) positive news announcements concerning an issuer, sector or economy; (ii) better than expected earnings announcements; (iii) changes of analysts' expectations or ratings; or (iv) certain corporate actions including dividends, mergers and acquisitions.